Zooming-in on cluster radio relics -- I. How density fluctuations explain the Mach number discrepancy, microgauss magnetic fields, and spectral index variations: Methodology

 \subsubsection{CR physics and tracer particles}

-We use the standard \textsc{Arepo} code (see Sec~\ref{subsec:arepo}) in our shock-tubes, augmented with the \citet{pfrommer2017} CR proton module, in which CR protons are treated as a relativistic fluid with effective adiabatic index, $\gamma_\rmn{a}= 4/3$.
-We inject CR protons at shocks according to DSA theory (see Sect.~\ref{subsec:shock-finder}) and advect them thereafter with the gas.
-We do not account for streaming and diffusion, as strong turbulence in the vicinity of the shock is believed to decrease the diffusion coefficient to values approaching Bohm diffusion \citep{caprioli2014}.
+We used the standard \textsc{Arepo} code (see Sect.~\ref{subsec:arepo}) in our shock tubes, augmented with the \citet{pfrommer2017} CR proton module, in which CR protons are treated as a relativistic fluid with effective adiabatic index, $\gamma_\rmn{a}= 4/3$.
+We injected CR protons at shocks according to DSA theory (see Sect.~\ref{subsec:shock finder}) and advected them thereafter with the gas.
+We did not account for streaming and diffusion, as strong turbulence in the vicinity of the shock is believed to decrease the diffusion coefficient to values approaching Bohm diffusion \citep{caprioli2014}.
 This leaves advection the dominant transport process.
-CR protons are dynamically unimportant in our simulations, but are intrinsically linked to the modeling of CR electrons (see Sect.~\ref{subsec:crest}).
+Cosmic ray protons are dynamically unimportant in our simulations, but are intrinsically linked to the modelling of CR electrons (see Sect.~\ref{subsec:crest}).

-As \textsc{Arepo} is only a quasi-Lagrangian code, we also employ the use of tracer particles \citep{genel2013} for CR electron modeling.
-One tracer particle is placed in each upstream cell, with additional tracers placed at the same resolution at the end of region II, just behind the initial pressure discontinuity.
-This allows us to take advantage of the contact discontinuity that forms (see Fig.~\ref{figure:1D-shock-tube-profiles}), helping us to define the volume of cells in the injected region.
+As \textsc{Arepo} is only a quasi-Lagrangian code, we also employed the use of tracer particles \citep{genel2013} for CR electron modelling.
+One tracer particle was placed in each upstream cell, with additional tracers placed at the same resolution at the end of region II, just behind the initial pressure discontinuity.
+This allows us to take advantage of the contact discontinuity that forms (see Fig.~\ref{figure:1D-shock tube-profiles}), helping us to define the volume of cells in the injected region.
 In total, this results in approximately $2.9\times10^6$ tracer particles.
 The tracer particle functionality has been adapted to save values on-the-fly in order to be used by \textsc{Crest} \citep{winner2019}.
 Of particular importance is the recording of up- and downstream shock properties.
-For this, we use a numerical shock-finder.
+For this, we used a numerical shock finder.